Nominations are no longer being accepted for this award.

 - Clearly present the results and/or theoretical framework with appropriate discussion of application and impact on clinical practice or future physical therapy research; and

 - Be well organized, and clearly and concisely written.

 What Recipients Receive

-A plaque and a monetary award of $1,000 will be presented to the author(s) by APTA's Board of Directors at NEXT (formerly APTA Annual Conference) and an official announcement of the award will appear in an association publication.
+A plaque and a monetary award of $1,000 will be presented to the eligible author(s) by APTA's Board of Directors at the NEXT Conference and Exposition and an official announcement of the award will appear in an association publication.
 (Note: In the case of multiple eligible authors, the monetary award will be divided equally.)

 During the online submission process, the following documents will be required for upload:

 Submit a Nomination

 Nominations must be submitted electronically.
 All materials completed and submitted for each nomination must be received by the APTA Honors and Awards Program on or before December 1, 2016, to be considered for the 2017 Honors and Awards Program.
 Please note that the nominator is responsible for reviewing and ensuring the proper completion of all steps within the online nomination submission process before final submission.
 The 2018 Honors and Awards Program will start accepting awards in September 2017.

 View past award recipients for this award (.pdf).